Chisom2026/destructing-array/README.md

 # destructing-array
-# a JavaScript feature that unpacks items from arrays into separate variables using squar # brackets
+# a JavaScript feature that unpacks items from arrays into separate variables using square brackets